premthomas/Ollama-and-Agents/README.md

 Use this [link](https://learn.microsoft.com/en-us/windows/wsl/about) to understand more about WSL2, and this [link](https://learn.microsoft.com/en-us/windows/wsl/install) on how to enable it on your Windows machine.

+## What next?
+(Part one)
+You are convinced.
+You have installed WSL2 and have access to bash.
+Let's talk a little out the programming language and interface we will be using to accomplish our task.

+The preferred programming language for Data Scientists is Python.
+And the interface I will choose today is Visual Studio Code.
+The short answer to why I am choosing this editor is the ability to write both complex Python packages and simple notebooks for testing code.
+You can learn more about Visual Studio Code [here](https://code.visualstudio.com/docs).
+Implement the simple example provided [here](https://code.visualstudio.com/docs/python/python-tutorial) to ensure that your machine and environment is fully set up.